The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at

-When measuring the projected clustering $w_p(r_p)$, the cut-off scale at $\sim400$ kpc is not visible anymore, see Fig. \ref{fig:clustering}, bottom panel.
+When measuring the projected clustering $w_p(r_p)$, the cut-off scale at $\sim400$ kpc is no longer visible; see the bottom panel of Fig. \ref{fig:clustering}.
 The projected clustering of the full sample and the central sample both extend to very small scales.
-We see here clearly a projection effect, due to the fact that galaxies live in crowded environments.
-Therefore, when measuring the projected luminosity profiles, emission around individual galaxies and emission from the environment of the galaxies are mixed up.
+We clearly see a projection effect here, which is due to the fact that galaxies live in crowded, {clustered} environments.
+Therefore, when measuring the projected luminosity profiles, the emission around individual galaxies is indistinguishable from the emission from the environment of the galaxies.
 Both star-forming and quiescent galaxy samples are subject to a similar projection effect, as shown in Fig.~\ref{fig:clustering}.
-However, from the difference seen between the star-forming and quiescent stacked profiles we infer that the environment of $5\times10^{10}M_\odot$ (and lower) quiescent galaxies is dense and hot, while that of star-forming galaxies needs to be less dense and cooler.
+However, from the difference seen between the star-forming and quiescent stacked profiles, we infer that the environment of $5\times10^{10}M_\odot$ (and lower) quiescent galaxies is dense and hot, while that of star-forming galaxies needs to be {either less dense, cooler, or both}.
 This is in agreement with the findings of \citet{Velander2014MNRAS.437.2111V}.
-Quantifying accurately the strength of the projection effect and how much it biases the projected luminosity profile as a function of scales is a key to determine how much of the emission measured comes from the CGM.
-Hopefully future simulations (with full fledged light cones) and further modelling to jointly interpret halo occupation distributions, constrained with clustering and galaxy-galaxy lensing, as well as luminosity profile will shed light on this uncertainty.
-Because of this, it is unclear if the CGM around $5\times$10$^{10}$ M$_\odot$ galaxies is detected in our sample.
+Accurately quantifying the strength of the projection effect and how much it biases the projected luminosity profile as a function of scale is key to determining how much of the measured emission comes from the CGM.
+Future simulations (with full fledged light cones) and further modeling in order to jointly interpret halo occupation distributions {(constrained with clustering and galaxy-galaxy lensing measurements)} and the luminosity profile will hopefully shed light on this uncertainty.
+Because {of this}, it is unclear whether or not the CGM around $5\times$10$^{10}$ M$_\odot$ galaxies is detected in our sample.
 The eROSITA eFEDS survey is not deep enough to provide a complete census of galaxy groups in the redshift range studied here, and so applying the ALL mask will remove only a large part of the environmental effects, but not all.